tbuyus/javascript101/docs/git.md

 [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/)

 ## Open Source Contributions
-Git is a great way to ccontribute to open source projects.
+Git is a great way to contribute to open source projects.
 You can view a projects issues on Github and make a fix as a pull request or start your own project.

 [Read more](http://www.developer.com/open/how-to-start-contributing-to-open-source.html)